Middleware

 We can use $request->route

-to get the route object and retrieve corresponding information by calling the respective methods.
+to get the route object and call the corresponding method to get the relevant information.

 Route Configuration